How My Personal Pride As a Gay Man Has Evolved Since I Became a Dad

 Since Father's Day is right around the corner and Pride month has just officially kicked off, I thought it would be appropriate to write about how my personal pride evolved since I became a father.

-I have to admit, I built up resentment to the celebration of gay pride.
+Though I do not feel like this today, I have to admit, many years ago, I built up a resentment to the celebration of gay pride.
 I grew angry at the people taking part in the festivities.
 Looking back on my feelings today, I wasn't angry at the people in general, I was angry in the way I saw a lot of them acting.

 After living in New Orleans for about 5 years, I met the love of my life.
-This August, Douglas and I will celebrate our 12th anniversary.
-The details in between then and now will be a whole new upcoming blog piece for our anniversary, so I won't get into specifics.
-I will say, we have grown so much in 12 years.
+This August, Douglas and I will celebrate our 13th anniversary.
+We have grown so much in all those years.
 I know I have become the person I have always wanted to be, and I know that it absolutely would not have happened without meeting Douglas.

 Today I understand that Gay Pride means something different to everyone.
 That's one of the things that makes gay culture so interesting and exciting.
 We are such an enormously diverse, creative, and determined subset of society.
 I may not be wearing drag or glitter to Pride this year, but I'll definitely have two things in common with all the other participants: pride in who I am, and a desire to be loved and accepted for who I am.